global-input/game-control-example/README.md

 ## Mobile Control Example
-This example application demonstrate how you can use the [the ReactJS library](https://github.com/global-input/global-input-react) to implement mobile integration to allow users to use mobile to control applications running on other devices.
+This example application demonstrates how you can use the [the ReactJS library](https://github.com/global-input/global-input-react) to implement mobile integration to allow users to use mobile to control applications running on other devices.

 ### How to Run
 Upon downloading the source code run: